zivz/weatherapp_codelab/codelab.md

 The app will interact with Open Weather API, in order to fetch the current weather, and the forecast.

 **Location**
-The app will fetch the user's location, upon `When in use authorization` permission
+The app will fetch the user's location, upon `When-in-use` authorization permission.

 **Notes:**
-* The tutorial will focus on Storyboards, Autolayout and UIStackView.
+* The tutorial will focus on `Storyboards`, `Autolayout` and `UIStackView`.
 * The tutorial **will include the current weather view only**.
 * Location Handler, Networking, Parsing code will be provided in order to provide the full capabilities of the app.
-* The app is extendable for further implementation of the next 10 days forecast.
+* The app is extendable for further implementation of the next 10 day forecast.
-* Tableview displaying the forecast for the next 10 days implementation is still available in github.
+* Tableview displaying the forecast for the next 10 day implementation is still available in [Github](https://github.com/zivz/WeatherApp).
-* The full code is available [here](https://github.com/zivz/WeatherApp).

 **Resources:**
 * [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/ios/overview/)
 * [Autolayout](https://www.youtube.com/watch?v=emojd8GFB0o) and [StackView](https://www.youtube.com/watch?v=eF9Ut-VpdAI)
 * [Open Weather API](https://openweathermap.org/api).
+* The full code is available [here](https://github.com/zivz/WeatherApp).

 ## Xcode - New Project
 Duration: 0:04:00